josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 A metadata override object can either add-and-remove elements in metadata properties or completely reset those properties.
 This example resets the component's `providers` metadata.

-The type parameter, `T`, is the kind of metadata you'd pass to the `@Component` decorator:
+The type parameter, `T`, is the kind of metadata you would pass to the `@Component` decorator:

 <code-example language="javascript">